txt/se17/README.md

 SE is an <u>**experimental discipline**</u>
 where engineers are always testing  trade offs between what they want and  what they need and  what they've got.
-It is easy to check if you are working with  such an  engineering.
+It is easy to check if you are working with  such an  engineer: just ask them to make and justify well-informed decisions about trade-offs in software engineering.
-Just ask them to
-make and
-justify
-well-informed decisions
-about trade-offs
-in software engineering.

-In summary:

-- programmers think they are building one system
-- engineers know they are always checking current choices while (sometimes) exploring the alternatives.

 <table width="100%" border=0 align=right>
 <tr>